antoineminier/Credit_scoring_API/README.md

 descriptions.csv : the descriptions of the different features, to display them in the application

-test.csv : the data of the current loan applications' clients
+current_applications.csv : the data of the current loan applications' clients

 test_backend.py : a part of the tests automatically runned to check if the commits or pull requests can be performed